nZEDb/nZEDb/README.md

 ## Prerequisites

 System Administration know-how. nZEDb is not plug-n-play software.
 Installation and operation requires a moderate amount of administration experience. nZEDb is designed and developed with GNU/Linux operating systems.
 Certain features are not available on other platforms.
-A competent Windows administrator should be able to run nZEDb on a Windows OS.
+An experienced Windows administrator should be able to run nZEDb on a Windows OS.

 ### Hardware